Macaron: History

+Although the sandwich-style macaron known today was created in Paris by Claude Gerbet, the story of the macaron can be traced to other almond-based cakes that appeared earlier.

-According to Dan Jurafsky in Slate magazine, Arab troops from Ifrīqiya (now Tunisia) brought new techniques (papermaking) and foods like lemons, rice and pistachios with them during their occupation of Sicily in 827.
-These included many nut-based sweets such as fālūdhaj and lausinaj—baked goods with sweet almond cream inside.
-These sweet pastries were handed down by the Sassanid shahs in Persia, where the almond cake was made to celebrate the Zoroastrian New Year (Nowruz).
-In Sicily (and in Toledo, Spain, another contact point between Muslim and Christian culture) fālūdhaj and lausinaj developed into various desserts, like the almond-paste tarts called marzapane and caliscioni.
-In 1154 Muhammad al-Idrisi reported the production of noodles, which was also carried out in Sicily for the first time.
-Under the collective term Maccarruni, the Arabs referred to ground grain products as noodles and pastries.
-The Italians borrowed maccheroni from Maccarruni, from which today's macarons are derived.
+Arab troops from Ifrīqiya (now Tunisia) occupied Sicily in 827.
+They brought with them nut-based sweets such as fālūdhaj and lausinaj—baked goods with sweet almond cream inside.
+These pastries had been handed down by the Sassanid shahs in Persia, where the almond cake was made to celebrate the Zoroastrian New Year (Nowruz).
+In Sicily and in Toledo, Spain, another contact point between Muslim and Christian culture, fālūdhaj and lausinaj developed into various desserts, such as the almond-paste tarts called marzapane and caliscioni.

-The culinary encyclopedia Larousse Gastronomique (1988) traces the origin of the macarons back to a French monastery in Cormery in the 8th century (791).
-At the same time, the encyclopedia entry spreads the pious legend that the shape of the pastry with a cracked crust was abandoned from the navel of a monk.
+Some food historians trace the origin of macarons to a French monastery in Cormery in the 8th century (791), in the Loire Valley.
+This particular macaron is made with egg whites, sugar and almonds.

-A Swiss online encyclopedia on the history of baking says that the almond biscuits were brought from al-Andalus (present-day Spain) to Marrakesh (present-day Morocco) in the early 11th century by the sultan and first king of the Almoravid dynasty Yusuf ibn Tashfin, and that it was served mainly during Ramadan.
+A Swiss online encyclopaedia on the history of baking says that they were brought from al-Andalus (present-day Spain) to Marrakesh (present-day Morocco) in the early 11th century by the sultan and first king of the Almoravid dynasty Yusuf ibn Tashfin, and that they were served mainly during Ramadan.

-During the Renaissance, French queen Catherine de' Medici's Italian pastry chefs made them when she brought them with her to France in 1533 upon marrying Henry II of France.
+A popular legend tells that the macaron was introduced in France by a chef of Catherine de Medici, however, a thorough investigation of records listing service personnel who worked with Catherine since her arrival in France until her death revealed the absence of any Italian chefs.

 In the 1790s, macarons began to gain fame when two Carmelite nuns, seeking asylum in Nancy during the French Revolution, baked and sold the macaron cookies in order to pay for their housing.
 These nuns became known as the "Macaron Sisters".
 In these early stages, macarons were served without special flavours or fillings.

-It was not until the 1930s that macarons began to be served two-by-two with the addition of jams, liqueurs, and spices.
-The macaron as it is known today, composed of two almond meringue discs filled with a layer of buttercream, jam, or ganache filling, was originally called the "Gerbet" or the "Paris macaron."
+It was not until the 1930s that macarons began to be served as sandwich cookies with the addition of jams, liqueurs, and spices.
+The macaron as it is known today, composed of two almond meringue discs filled with a layer of buttercream, jam, or ganache, was originally called the "Gerbet" or the "Paris macaron".
 Pierre Desfontaines, of the French pâtisserie Ladurée, has sometimes been credited with its creation in the early part of the 20th century, but another baker, Claude Gerbet, also claims to have invented it.
 French macaron bakeries became trendy in North America in the 2010s.

 Earliest recipe

-Many Italian cookbooks of the 16th-century mention almond biscuits closely resembling macarons, albeit under different names.
 The earliest known recipe dates back to the early 17th century and appears to be inspired by a French version of the recipe.